mobinghanbari/django-shortner-link/README.md

 short link web application with django framework

+## Warning

+I offer you to use Python 3.10.4 version to don't get the problem

 ## how to get run and use the project

 ### 1 .
 Clone the project